Bbran4/dungeon-lord/README.md

 5. ✅ Gold Economy
 6. ✅ Room Upgrades
 7. ✅ Wave System *(outcome-driven tier: only advances on a full wipe; linear stat + gold scaling per tier; 10-wave victory condition — see Wave Progression)*
-8. 🟡 Card Drafting *(post-wave shop with rooms/passives/packs substitutes for this today; the actual draft system is still Milestone 3)*
+8. 🟡 Card Drafting *(rooms/traps are now real cards held in an actual hand, drawn via the shop and dragged out to place — see Card Hand System; still missing a forced single-choice draft and any ability-modifier card type)*
 9. 🟡 Hero Parties *(parties move and fight together with class formation, aggro/taunt, melee-vs-ranged, and all five class kits implemented; still no hero-side targeting AI — see Milestone 4)*
 10. ⬜ Boss Room
 11. ⬜ Biomes